Panda000001/PINN-POD/README.md

 `main.py`: The main script that orchestrates the parallel training of PINN sub-networks.
 `sub_train.py`: Handles the training process of each PINN sub-network.
 `utilities_ndm.py`: Defines the PINN network structure, inspired by the work available at https://github.com/maziarraissi/HFM.
-`PyPOD.py`: Contains utility functions used in the paper.
+`PyPOD.py`: Contains utility functions used in the paper, such as post-processing, POD, and so on.
 Data Set: The data set used in the paper is available at this link http://gofile.me/5UAtB/NYzIc5sxJ.
 ## Getting Started
 To use this framework, follow these steps: